How Does Having PCOS Affect Egg Freezing?

 Most professionals use the Rotterdam criteria to make the diagnosis of PCOS, with 2 out of 3 criteria required for the diagnosis.
 These criteria include:

-1. Clinical or biochemical of hyperandrogenism – blood test results showing excess androgens.
-For example, unwanted hair growth and acne.
+1. Clinical or biochemical evidence of hyperandrogenism – For example, unwanted hair growth and acne or blood test results showing excess androgens.

 2. Less frequent or absent ovulation - leading to infrequent and irregular menstrual cycles.